Rajpratik71/linux-manPages/snap.md

    run
        Run the given snap command

-       The  run  command  executes the given snap command with the right con‐ finement and environment.
+       The run command executes the given snap command with the right confinement and environment.

        Usage: snap run [run-OPTIONS]